slemire/slemire.github.io/_posts/2019-11-09-htb-writeup-jarvis.md

 ![](/assets/images/htb-writeup-jarvis/jarvis_logo.png)

 The entrypoint for Jarvis is an SQL injection vulnerability in the web application to book hotel rooms.
 There is a WAF but I was able to easily get around it by lowering the amount of requests per second in sqlmap and changing the user-agent header.
-After landing a shell, I exploit a simple command injectino to get access to another user then I use systemctl which has been set SUID root to create a new service and get root RCE.
+After landing a shell, I exploit a simple command injection to get access to another user then I use systemctl which has been set SUID root to create a new service and get root RCE.

 ## Summary